davidvavra/MoodSync/README.md

 # MoodSync for LIFX®
-Simple app which mirrors screen of Android TV to LIFX® lights.
+Simple app which mirrors the screen of Android TV to LIFX® lights.

 ## Install
 [![Get it on Google Play](http://www.android.com/images/brand/get_it_on_play_logo_small.png)](https://play.google.com/store/apps/details?id=cz.destil.moodsync)